 - 5 slices bacon , diced

 - 30 ounces chicken broth , 2 cans

 - 1 cup sour cream

-Serve with fresh parsley and parmesan cheese if desired.
+- Ladle into bowls and serve with chopped bacon, fresh parsley and parmesan cheese if desired.